pcoh/SDCND_AdvancedLaneFind/writeup_PCohen.md

 An interesting problem is also created by the roughness/bumpiness of the road.
 The vehicles' pitch and heave motion (caused by bumps) leads to rapid changes in actual perspective.
 This means that the actual (real world) distance that falls into the region of interst as defined in the perspective transformation changes abruptly from image to image.
 As a result the distance (in pixels!) between the far ends of the two lane lines also changes abruptly.
 A narrow margin (area around the prevous results in which the algoritm searches for the lane lines) however prevents large changes in calculated lane line positions from frame to frame. as a result the calculated lane lines often deviate somewhat from the actual lane lines.
 However, increasing the margin will yield to situations in which the wrong features are mistaken for lane lines.

-This issue could be addressed by estblishing a change in vehicle pitch from image to image and by correcting for that.
+This issue could be addressed by caclulating the change in vehicle pitch from image to image and by correcting for that.
 Changes in pitch could be calculated by identifying the position of the horizon (specific thresholding would be required) and passing it through a high-pass-filter.